Statue / Doll Fetish

 Mythological and classical roots

 The theme is far older than any clinical label.
-Its founding story is the Greek myth of Pygmalion, a Cypriot sculptor who carves an ivory woman so beautiful that he falls in love with her and prays the goddess Aphrodite to bring her to life (given its enduring literary form in Ovid's Metamorphoses (c.
-8 CE) and the source of the word Pygmalionism for love directed at one's own idealised creation, as catalogued in the modern overview of agalmatophilia.
+Its founding story is the Greek myth of Pygmalion, a Cypriot sculptor who carves an ivory woman so lifelike that he falls in love with her and prays to the goddess Aphrodite to bring her to life.
+The tale received its enduring literary form in Ovid's Metamorphoses (c.
+8 CE), and it gives Pygmalionism its meaning: love directed at one's own idealised creation, as catalogued in the modern overview of agalmatophilia.
 Antiquity also preserved cautionary tales of men enamoured of public sculpture.
-The most famous attached to the Aphrodite of Knidos, Praxiteles' mid-fourth-century-BCE marble) widely held to be the first life-size female nude in Greek art: of which Pliny the Elder recorded a man so besotted that he hid in the temple overnight to embrace it, leaving a stain that betrayed the act.
-Such legends were later cited by sexologists as the earliest "case material" for statue-directed desire.
+The best known attached to the Aphrodite of Knidos, Praxiteles' mid-fourth-century-BCE marble widely held to be the first life-size female nude in Greek art: Pliny the Elder recorded a young man so besotted that he hid in the temple overnight to embrace it, leaving a stain that betrayed the act.
+Sexologists later cited such legends as the earliest "case material" for statue-directed desire.

 Clinical lineage

-The pseudo-clinical vocabulary is comparatively recent.
-Nineteenth-century forensic medicine gathered scattered reports of statue-eroticism, including an oft-cited 1877 incident in which a gardener was discovered attempting intimacy with a Venus statue, into the emerging taxonomy of fetishism and paraphilia.
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) discussed object- and statue-directed desire among the rarer fixations, and the early-twentieth-century German sexologist Magnus Hirschfeld is reported to have used the near-synonym statuophilia in his Sexual Pathology (1917–1920).
-The specific term agalmatophilia (from the Greek ágalma, "statue" or "votive offering," plus -philia, "love") is a twentieth-century coinage whose precise first use is not well documented.
-It survives mainly in encyclopedic catalogues of paraphilias rather than in current diagnostic manuals.
+The pseudo-clinical vocabulary is comparatively recent, and it arrived through several competing coinages rather than one landmark term.
+Nineteenth-century forensic medicine gathered scattered reports of statue-eroticism: an oft-cited 1877 incident recorded a gardener discovered attempting coitus with a copy of the Venus de Milo.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) placed object- and statue-directed desire among the rarer fixations of fetishism.
+The French novelist Joris-Karl Huysmans used pygmalionisme in 1891, and the German physician Iwan Bloch catalogued the interest as Venus statuaria and Statuenliebe in 1907; the Latinate Statuophilie is recorded by 1910.
+The term agalmatophilia itself (from Greek ágalma, "statue" or "votive offering," plus -philia, "love") is later still: its earliest documented appearance is dated to 1930, in Italian philology, per the modern survey of the topic.
+The word survives mainly in encyclopedic catalogues of paraphilias rather than in current diagnostic manuals.

 Cultural evolution

-Across the modern era the motif migrated from clinical curiosity to a recognised strand of art and popular culture (the living statue, the uncanny mannequin, the doll that wakes) long before the rise of the lifelike-companion-doll subculture gave the attraction a contemporary, communal expression alongside related interests such as the robot/android fetish.
+Across the modern era the motif migrated from clinical curiosity to a recognised strand of art and popular culture: the living statue, the uncanny mannequin, the doll that wakes.
+That long cultural presence predates, and helps explain, the more recent lifelike-companion-doll subculture, which gave the attraction a contemporary, communal expression alongside related interests such as the robot/android fetish.

 In practice

 Expression ranges from purely aesthetic admiration of idealised, motionless figures to durable emotional or erotic bonds with a particular doll or mannequin.
 Recurring sub-themes include a fascination with perfect stillness, the uncanny contrast between lifelike appearance and inanimacy, and "coming to life" or "freezing into stone" fantasies.
-Much of the activity is private and imaginative, and it overlaps at the edges with broader object-sexuality.
+Much of the activity is private and imaginative, and it overlaps at the edges with broader object sexuality and the machine-directed attraction seen in the car/machine fetish.

 Psychology